bibleexchange/romans__textbook/textbook/en/1100_the-future-salvation-of-israel.md

 ## All Israel will be saved (11:25—36)

 <!--My initial thought is that v.
 33-36 are not disconnected from the rest of Chap.
 11,
-but are a proclamation of trust in God that He knows what He is doing concerning the salvation of both the Jews and the gentiles.-->
+but are a proclamation of trust in God that He knows what He is doing concerning the salvation of both the Jews and the Gentiles.-->